Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Variance-Based Sensitivity Analysis Background

 for all $I\subseteq \set{1,2,\dots,n}$.
 We consider the first-order sensitivity index, $S_i$, as the main contribution of a single parameter to the output variance, neglecting interactions with other input parameters.
-This is given by \cite{sobol1993sensitivity}
+This is given by \citep{sobol1993sensitivity}

-In addition to $S_i$ being a way to measure the importance of $X_i$ via determining the sensitivity of the model output to $X_i$, it also represents the expected percentage reduction in $\operatorname{Var}(Y)$ when $X_i$ has zero uncertainty \cite{Cannav2012, Borgonovo2007}.
-Second-order sensitivity indices incorporate the main and second-order contributions - the extent of $\operatorname{Var}(Y)$ due to two input parameters that cannot be explained by the individual effects of the parameters alone and are given by
+In addition to $S_i$ being a way to measure the importance of $X_i$ via determining the sensitivity of the model output to $X_i$, it also represents the expected percentage reduction in $\operatorname{Var}(Y)$ when $X_i$ has zero uncertainty \citep{Cannav2012, Borgonovo2007}.
+Second-order sensitivity indices incorporate the main and second-order contributions---the extent of $\operatorname{Var}(Y)$ due to two input parameters that cannot be explained by the individual effects of the parameters alone and are given by

-This notion continues for higher-order indices and is similarly notated.
+This notion continues for higher-order indices and is notated similarly.
 By \eqref{vardecomp}, one has that

-One particularly useful index is the total-order sensitivity index for an input parameter, $S_{Ti}$, which is the proportion of the total output variance that is caused by an input variable and its interactions with any of the other input variables \cite{Homma1996}.
+One particularly useful index is the total-order sensitivity index for an input parameter, $S_{Ti}$, which is the proportion of the total output variance that is caused by an input variable and its interactions with any of the other input variables \citep{Homma1996}.
 One can express this as

 We note that the sum of all the total-order indices is greater than or equal to $1$, with equality if and only if the model is purely additive.
 Since each sensitivity index must clearly be non-negative, it is easy to see that the closer an index is to $1$, the more important the corresponding variables are to the model output and vice versa. \\~\\ Whilst calculating each $S_i$ only involves $n$ integrals, to calculate all sensitivity indices (including the total-order indices), one needs $\sum_{k=0}^{n} \binom{n}{k} = 2^n$ integral evaluations.
-For low-dimensional models, this does not pose an issue, but for larger ones, this is computationally expensive. \\~\\ To remedy this, one can calculate the first-order Sobol' indices via optimisations such as Fourier amplitude sensitivity testing (FAST) \cite{Cukier1973, Saltelli1998}.
-As before, we consider the model $Y=f(\mathbf{X})$, where, after the necessary transformations, we can consider $\mathbf{X}$ as a random variable independently and uniformly distributed on the $n$-dimensional unit cube, $[0,1]^n$.
-Since the complex exponentials of multidimensional Fourier series form an orthonormal basis, there exist unique $C_{k_1,k_2,\dots,k_n}$ such that $f(\mathbf{X})$ can be represented as
+For low-dimensional models, this does not pose an issue, but for larger ones, this is computationally expensive.